marcos-toranzo/SmartFit/README.md

 You can read the [user stories](docs/user_stories.md) that define the functioning of the app.

 You can learn about the [testing libraries and framework](docs/testing_framework.md) used in the project, and why we chose them.

+In order to run the tests in a controlled and secure environment, [docker containers](docs/container.md) were used.

 # Initial configuration